learn-co-students/pfwtfp-dice-thrower-from-a-file-dan-reeve-s-module-1-gap/README.md

 1. An `id` for the trial
 2. A participant name (a candidate)
-3. The maximum number of pips on the die thrown
+3. The maximum number of pips on the die thrown in the next field
 4. The results of the candidate's throw.
 Multiple die are separated by a `,`

+So the line above says, in English, "In trial 1, Arya threw six sided dice.
+There were two of them (splitting the last field and counting the numbers), their pips were 4 and 3 leading to a total pip-value of `7`."

 ### First Release: Learn About the Data